Opinions Issued In Response To Questions From Industry & Public February 2006 Through February 2018

 On the other hand, if through advertising or otherwise the call center expressly offers to provide the regulated service, and fails to explain in its advertisements or otherwise that the services are actually provided by licensees and not the broker or call center itself, then the entity is technically in violation of Chapter 1702 for offering to perform a regulated service.
 If the promotional materials indicate the regulated services are provided exclusively by licensed service providers, and that the entity is not itself involved in the provision of regulated services, then there is no violation.
 Whether a specific entity is in violation of Chapter 1702 is dependent on the specific manner in which the service is advertised and the nature of the relationship between the entity and the licensed companies.

-Senate Bill 2065 (85th Leg., R.S.) exempts a person from the requirement to be registered or licensed under the Private Security Act (Occ.
+Senate Bill 2065 (85th Leg., R.S.) exempts a person from the requirement to be licensed under the Private Security Act (Occ.
 Code Chap.
 1702) when providing volunteer security services on the premises of a church, synagogue, or other established place of religious worship.
 The individuals providing such services may not wear a uniform or otherwise give the impression that they are peace officers, personal protection officers, or security officers.
-Should the individuals wear a uniform or any apparel containing the word “security”, or any other items or apparel that gives the impression they are security officers or personal protection officers, they would be subject to the licensing requirements of the Private Security Act.
+Should the individuals wear a uniform or any apparel containing the word "security", or any other items or apparel that gives the impression they are security officers or personal protection officers, they would be subject to the licensing requirements of the Private Security Act.

 August 21, 2007